This is a prototype of a remote MCP sever, acting as a middleware to the upstream Sentry API provider.

 SENTRY_AUTH_TOKEN=

-Note: If you have issues with your OAuth flow when accessing the inspector on 127.0.0.1
+Note: If you have issues with your OAuth flow when accessing the inspector on 127.0.0.1, try using localhost instead by visiting http://localhost:6274.

 If you'd like to iterate and test your MCP server, you can do so in local development.
 This will require you to create another OAuth App in Sentry (Settings => API => Applications):